Where DTM sits on the GT3 cost ladder and why it matters

 Why DTM moved to GT3

-DTM’s switch to GT3 machinery in 2021 followed the collapse of Class One regulations.
-The intention was straightforward:
+DTM moved to GT3 in 2021 after Class One collapsed.
+The logic was clear.

 - reduce costs